Gu Long

-Xiong Yaohua (7 June 1938 – 21 September 1985), better known by his pen name Gu Long, was a Hong Kong-born Taiwanese novelist, screenwriter, film producer and director.
-A graduate of Cheng Kung Senior High School and Tamkang University, Xiong is best known for writing wuxia novels and serials, which include Juedai Shuangjiao, Xiaoli Feidao Series, Chu Liuxiang Series, Lu Xiaofeng Series and The Eleventh Son.
-Some of these works have been adapted into films and television series for numerous times.
-In the 1980s, he started his own film studio, Bao Sian (寶龍), to produce film adaptations of his works.
+Xiong Yaohua (7 June 1938 – 21 September 1985), better known by his pen name Gu Long, was a Taiwanese novelist, screenwriter, film producer and director.
+Born in Hong Kong and educated at Cheng Kung Senior High School and Tamkang University in Taiwan, he is best known for writing wuxia novels, among which his best known works are Juedai Shuangjiao, the Xiaoli Feidao Series, the Chu Liuxiang Series, the Lu Xiaofeng Series, and The Eleventh Son.
+Some of them have been adapted into films and television series.
+In the 1980s, he started his own film studio to produce film adaptations of his works.

-Life
+Background

-Xiong was born on 7 June 1938 in Hong Kong but his registered identity stated that he was born in 1941.
-His ancestral home was in Nanchang, Jiangxi Province, China, and he lived in Hankou in his childhood.
-He moved to Taipei, Taiwan in 1952 with his parents, who divorced in 1956.
+Xiong was born on 7 June 1938 in Hong Kong, with ancestry from Nanchang, Jiangxi.
+He lived in Hankou, Hubei in his childhood before moving to Taipei, Taiwan in 1952 with his parents, who divorced in 1956.
 With help from his friends and using the money he earned from part-time work to fund his education, Xiong graduated from the Foreign Language Department of Tamkang University.

 Career

-Xiong worked at the United States Army Advisory in Taipei.
+In 1960, Xiong published his first wuxia novel, Cangqiong Shenjian, under the pen name "Gu Long".
+From 1960 to 1961, he published eight novels but they were not particularly successful.
+He moved to Ruifang District and lived there for three years, after which he adopted a new writing style.

-In 1960, Xiong published his first wuxia novel, Cangqiong Shenjian (蒼穹神劍), under the pen name "Gu Long".
-From 1960 to 1961, Xiong published eight novels but did not achieve the results he desired.
-He moved to Ruifang District (in New Taipei City) and lived there for three years, after which he changed his perspective and adopted a new writing style.
-Between 1967 and the late 1970s, he rose to prominence in the genre of modern wuxia fiction for his works.
-As the sole representative of excellence in the wuxia genre from Taiwan for an entire decade, Xiong was named along with Jin Yong and Liang Yusheng as the "Three Legs of the Tripod of Wuxia".
+Between 1967 and the late 1970s, Xiong rose to prominence as a modern wuxia writer due to the success of his works, being named alongside Jin Yong and Liang Yusheng as the "Three Legs of the Tripod of Wuxia".